Blow-up problem for porous medium equation with absorption under nonlinear nonlocal boundary condition: Introduction

-The aim of this paper is to investigate the global existence and blow-up of solutions to~(\ref{v:u})--(\ref{v:n}).
+The aim of this paper is to investigate global existence and blow-up of solutions of~(\ref{v:u})--(\ref{v:n}).

 This paper is organized as follows.
 In the next section we prove local existence of solutions.
-A comparison principle is established in Section 3.
-We provide a general analysis of the blow-up problem in the last two sections.
+A comparison principle we establish in Section 3.
+General analysis of the blow-up problem we give in the last two sections.
 The global existence of solutions for any initial data is proved in Section 4.
-In Section 5 we present results on finite time blow-up.
+In Section 5 we present finite time blow-up results.